An expensive energy bill can be a shock. Here are some things to check.

 - Is the bill an estimate of your meter reading or an actual meter reading?

 - Do you still owe money on your last bill?
-This money might be added into this bill.
+That owed money might have been added into this bill.

 - Have the prices gone up?
-You can check previous bills to see if the price has changed.
+You can check previous bills to see if the prices have changed.

 - Did you use more energy than usual?
 You can check previous bills to see if your energy usage has changed.